narenratan/mtsespy/README.md

 ```

 ## Examples
-Set tuning of one midi note
+Set tuning of midi note 69 to frequency 441 Hz
 ```python
 import mtsespy as mts